-Our leadership development programs train high school and college students to become tomorrow’s leaders in the movement to end factory farming.
+Our leadership development programs train high school and college students to become leaders in the movement to end factory farming.
 Participants benefit from workshops with experts, a thought-provoking curriculum, dedicated mentorship, performance coaching, financial support, and a supportive community of like-minded, high-achieving peers.
 These program benefits are critical components of systems leadership development, empowering students to take what they learn and put it into practice for real-world impact.

 A six-week educational fellowship that empowers emerging advocates with knowledge, training, and networks to create a just and sustainable food system for all.
 Fellows design campaigns to shift behaviors, norms, and systems to oppose factory farming on their campuses.